hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ### Reference.loader

-For situations where only the id and the domain object (string) type is known, it is possible to use internally in the authorization module the \*ByReferences methods.
+It should be use only inside of the authorisation module.
-This is directly connected with the api endpoint that is missed for now.
+It is use to load registrated ressouces by the id and name of the ressource.
-They load the reference directly.
+This is needed to solve the API requests from external services.
+(API implementation is missing for now)

 > Please keep in mind that it can have an impact on the performance if you use it wrongly.
 > We keep it as a seperate method to avoid the usage in areas where the domain object should exist, because we see the risk that a developer could be tempted by the ease of only passing the id.